KevinJump/uSync/readme.txt

  Actions
  -------
- uSync 8 manages actions (delete, renames, etc ) by creating an 'emtpy' action config in the place where the config file for an item was.
+ uSync 8 manages actions (delete, renames, etc ) by creating an 'empty' action config in the place where the config file for an item was.

  This means deletes exist in place within thye uSync folder which